apache/fury-site/docs/object-serialization/rust/native.md

 every writer and reader is Rust and the payload should preserve Rust object-graph behavior instead of the portable xlang type system.

-Use [Xlang Serialization](xlang.md), the default Rust mode, when bytes must be read by Java, Python, C++, Go, JavaScript/TypeScript, C#, Swift, Dart, Scala, Kotlin, or another non-Rust Fory implementation.
+Use [Cross-Language Interoperability](core-api.md#cross-language-interoperability), the default Rust mode, when bytes must be read by Java, Python, C++, Go, JavaScript/TypeScript, C#, Swift, Dart, Scala, Kotlin, or another non-Rust Fory implementation.